-If the trucker failed to adjust the brakes on his or her truck or acted with some other negligence, such as speeding in heavy traffic or inclement weather, the driver might be held liable for an accident.
+- The driver might be held liable for an accident if the trucker failed to adjust the brakes on his or her truck or acted with some other negligence, such as speeding in heavy traffic or inclement weather.

 Our attorneys at Herrman & Herrman seek to pursue claims on your behalf against all the parties responsible for your injuries.

 How Our Lawyers Prove Brake Failure in a Truck Accident Claim